 - The Public Health Act 1925, Section 17, 18 and 19

-Every new or converted property must have an official address.
+Every new or converted premises must have an official address.
 Apply to change or get a new postcode, street name or number here.

-We can only accept applications from property owners, not occupiers or tenants.
+We can only accept applications from premises owners, not occupiers or tenants.

 Submitting an application

 So there can be no doubt about the premises involved, you will need to submit a plan of a scale not less than 1:2500 showing your premises - if it's a single premises, ask us to provide you with a plan.
 For new developments you must provide a site layout showing details of plot numbers.
 If you are sending us paper, please don't send anything bigger than A3.
 For flats or apartments, we need internal layout plans showing the position of each unit within the building.
 For new developments, suggested road names from the developers or the Local Authority will be sent to the relevant Ward and Parish Councillors for agreement.